basho/basho_docs/source/languages/en/riak/ops/upgrading/rolling-upgrades.md

 were upgraded.
 This is now handled automatically by Riak.
 For more on this process, see our documentation on [[capability negotiation]].

-## Disk Space Usage During Backups
+## Disk Space Usage Following Backups

 When upgrading Riak, it is important to back up each node's `/etc` and `/data` directories.
 Following a successful upgrade, you may notice that